kan01234/design-patterns/state-pattern/README.md

 # state-pattern
-Project of eample of state pattern implement by Java.
+Project of example of state pattern implement by Java.

 ## What is state pattern
 Allows an object to alter its behavior when its internal state changes, The object will appear to change its class.